 WIRELESS CONNECTION WITH YOUR LAPTOP

-The Ames Free library offers public Wi-Fi for all patrons.
+The Ames Free library offers free public Wi-Fi for all patrons.
 Simply connect to the network entitled AMES-guest from your internet capable device.

 Note: The Ames free Library and the town of Easton will take no responsibility for any damage caused to any device from configuration changes or software downloaded while accessing the public Wireless Internet.
 Library staff will not configure or troubleshoot patron laptops.